egoist/vite-plugin-mix/README.md

 The `handler` runs before serving static files, so you should make sure to call `next()` as a fallback.
 You can also use express-compatible middlewares in the handler.

+Also, if you're running into a 404, it will automatically rewrite/redirect to the `index.html` page.

 To start developing, run the command `vite` as usual.

 To create a production build, run the command `vite build` as usual.